biveeprojects/gpoba-styleguide/README.md

 ## Content

 Content is organized in "chapters" and "sections."
 Essentially, a page of the styleguide is a "chapter" and each scrolling section on the page is a "section."
 Each section is a separate markdown file with its own front-matter.
 They are grouped in folders which are used to generate chapter pages.
+Content is managed by Middleman's [blogging extension](https://middlemanapp.com/basics/blogging/) using [collections](https://middlemanapp.com/basics/blogging/#custom-article-collections).

 ### To edit content: